Loneth/Loneth/README.md

 ### 🌈 Contact

-To contact me quickly and easily DM me on [Discord](https://discord.com/users/514722220090851328) If it makes more sense, you can also email me:
+To contact me quickly and easily DM me on [Discord](https://discord.com/users/693793268948926557) If it makes more sense, you can also email me:

-- dae@goat.si - My main email for general inquiries
+- ~~dae@goat.si~~
+- dae@getbackinthe.kitchen

+Email for school related:
-- odilio.ganesha@ti.ukdw.ac.id - Second email for school related
+- odilio.ganesha@ti.ukdw.ac.id
+- 71210739@students.ukdw.ac.id

 ---